 The Smithsonian American Art Museum displays its collections and presents special exhibitions in two locations in Washington, D.C.
 Its main building is located at the heart of a vibrant downtown cultural district, while its branch museum for contemporary craft and decorative arts, the Renwick Gallery, is located nine blocks west, near the White House.
-Please note that the last day to visit the Renwick is Sunday, December 8, 2013 before the building closes for a much needed renovation.
+Please note that the Renwick currently is closed for a much needed renovation.

 Before you visit our main building in the Penn Quarter neighborhood, please take a moment to look over our Gallery Guidelines so you know what to expect.
 If you are looking for a quiet place to work or to check your e-mail, free public wireless Internet access (Wi-Fi) is available in the Kogod Courtyard and the Luce Foundation Center.